 Medicines, Herbs, and Supplements

-Sildenafil (Viagra), vardenafil (Levitra, Staxyn), and tadalafil (Cialis) are medicines prescribed for ED.
+Sildenafil (Viagra), vardenafil (Levitra, Staxyn), tadalafil (Cialis), and avanafil (Stendra) are oral medicines prescribed for ED.
 They cause erections only when you are sexually aroused.

 - The effect is most often seen within 15 to 45 minutes.
-The effects of these drugs may last for several hours.
+The effects of these medicines may last for several hours.
 Tadalafil (Cialis) may last for up to 36 hours.

 - Sildenafil (Viagra) should be taken on an empty stomach.
 (Levitra) and tadalafil (Cialis) may be taken with or without food.

-- These drugs should not be used more than once a day.
+- These medicines should not be used more than once a day.

 - Common side effects of these medicines include flushing, upset stomach, headache, nasal congestion, back pain, and dizziness.

 If you have heart disease, talk with your provider before using these medicines.
-Men who take nitrates for heart disease should not take ED medications.
+Men who take nitrates for heart disease should not take ED medicines.

 Many herbs and dietary supplements are marketed to help sexual performance or desire.
 None of these remedies have been proven effective for treating ED.
-Talk to your provider to see if any of these treatments is right for you.
+Talk to your provider to see if any of these treatments are right for you.
+Treatment options other than medicines are available if medicines do not work for you.
+Talk to your provider about these treatments.

-To end an erection you may try to repeat climax and apply a cold pack to your genitalia (wrap the pack in a cloth first).
+To end an erection you may try to repeat climax and apply a cold pack to your genitals (wrap the pack in a cloth first).
 Never go to sleep with an erection.

 Erectile dysfunction - self-care